geek-cookbook/geek-cookbook/manuscript/recipes/huginn.md

 Log into your new instance at https://**YOUR-FQDN**.
 You'll need to use the "Sign Up" button, and (optionally) enter your invitation code in order to create your account.

-## Chef's Notes 📓
+[^1]: I initially considered putting an oauth proxy in front of Huginn, but since the invitation code logic prevents untrusted access, and since using a proxy would break oauth for features such as Twitter integration, I left it out.

-1. I initially considered putting an oauth proxy in front of Huginn, but since the invitation code logic prevents untrusted access, and since using a proxy would break oauth for sevices like Twitter integration, I left it out.
+--8<-- "recipe-footer.md"